DÜRER IN ANTWERPEN

 In the years 1515-1518, Dürer experimented with etching; a new technique of biting a drawing into a metal printing plate by means of an acid.
 The ‘Landscape with a cannon’, is among his most successful works in this technique.
 Dürer's versatility as an artist and his broad interest in science and culture are further illustrated by works such as the famous depiction of an Indian rhinoceros or ‘Rhinoceros’, and the earliest printed map of the northern starry sky.
 Dürer was also a gifted portraitist.
 He also produced portraits of famous people like Emperor Maximilian I and Desiderius Erasmus in print form.

 Both before and after his arrival in Antwerp and the Low Countries, his graphics exerted an influence on artists here and particularly on printmakers.
-Finally, it highlights Dürer's long-standing artistic impact on artists such as Lucas van Leyden, Jan Gossart, Hieronymus and Johannes Wierix or Hendrick Goltzius.
-This exhibition is a unique opportunity to get to know beautiful prints of masterpieces by Dürer, his contemporaries and his followers.
+Finally, Dürer's long-standing artistic impact on artists such as Lucas van Leyden, Jan Gossart, Hieronymus and Johannes Wierix or Hendrick Goltzius is highlighted.
+This exhibition is a unique opportunity to learn about beautiful prints of masterpieces by Dürer, his contemporaries and his followers.